OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 In order to change our deployment process, and keep the ability to deploy PetClinic sequentially, we need to create a new project.
 One way to achieve this is by [cloning](https://octopus.com/docs/projects#clone-a-project) the existing project.

 In the existing project, under *Settings*:
-- Use the overflow menu (...) and select **Clone**
+- Use the overflow menu (...) and select **Clone**.

 ![Project clone menu option](project-clone-menu-option.png)

-- Give the new project you are cloning from the original project a name, review the settings and once you are satisfied, click **SAVE**
+- Give the new project you are cloning from the original project a name, review the settings and once you are satisfied, click **SAVE**.

 ![Project clone menu option](project-clone-add-dialog.png)

 ### Add Child Steps to the new Project

 Next, we start converting the deployment process for the project itself.
 Not all of the PetClinic deployment process lends itself naturally to the rolling deployments pattern.
-For the PetClinic application, we’ll focus on the web front-end.
+For this reason, we’ll focus on the web front-end of PetClinic.

 :::hint
 **Choosing what to convert**